enumD/BQ4050-Communication/README.md

 **ManufacturerAccess.ShutdownMode**: SHUTDOWN mode with reduced power consumption.
 The device can be sent to this mode before shipping.
 The device will wake up when a voltage is applied to PACK.
 **ManufacturerAccess.SleepMode**: Send device to sleep if conditions are met.
 Some of wake conditions are: Current exceeds Sleep Current, WakeComparator trips, SafetyAlert() or PFAlert() flags are set.

 Lots of command, the most interesting are: BlackBoxRecorderReset, DeviceReset, LifetimeDataReset, PermanentFailDataReset (already tried).
+Lets see what the documentation says about that:
+**Black Box Recorder Reset**: